mario-campos/xget/README.md

 ## Compiling xdccget
 Compiling xdccget is just running make from the root folder of the repository.
-Please make sure, that you have installed the depended libraries (OpenSSL and for some systems argp-library) and use the correct Makefile for your system.
+Please make sure, that you have installed the depended libraries (OpenSSL) and use the correct Makefile for your system.

 ### Ubuntu and derivants
 To compile xdccget under Ubuntu and other distros like Linux Mint you have to install the package libssl-dev with apt-get.